-All publicity materials for invited films (press kits, stills, posters, video clips) must arrive at the Festival at the sender's expense by October 16, 2017.
+All publicity materials for invited films (press kits, stills, posters, video clips) must arrive at the Festival at the sender's expense.

 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.

 The undersigned shall indemnify and hold harmless Whistler Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.